 Improve Your Swimming on Land with the Vasa Trainer

-Vasa has been a pioneer in swim specific strength and conditioning for over 30 years.
+Vasa has been a pioneer in swim-specific strength and conditioning for over 30 years.
 Their swim benches come in several forms, with various attachments for focusing on different adaptations, strokes, drills, and racing components.
-Those of your familiar with an indoor rower will quickly adjust to the smooth ride of the swim bench on the monorail.
-Like swimming, many of the exercises performed, are upper-body dominant, using straps or pulleys, with handles or paddles, scaled using bands, and inclines.
+Those of your who are familiar with an indoor rower will quickly adjust to the smooth ride of the swim bench on the monorail.
+Like swimming, many of the exercises performed are upper-body dominant, using straps or pulleys, with handles or paddles, scaled using bands, and inclines.
 Performed prone and supine, like swimming, its the most specific way to develop technique, swim-specific strength, and conditioning on land.
-I find it particularly beneficial for developing local muscular endurance during build cycles, and for isolating specific aspects of technique outside of the water.
+I find it particularly beneficial for developing local muscular endurance during build cycles and for isolating specific aspects of technique outside of the water.

 Check out some of the Vasa Trainer programming Ive been working on, below, from my home gym the last few months.

-Get 5% off on your own Vasa Trainer, and other products, at checkout, using code “bonus-dandaly”, here.
+Get 5% off on your own Vasa Trainer, and other products, at checkout using code “DALYTEN”, here.

 Interested in coaching and programming for your dryland and swimming goals?
 Contact me, here!